 Chief John Ellis died from wounds he suffered the day before after being shot while attempting to arrest a robbery suspect.

 Patrolman Virgil Kirkman and another officer responded after being alerted to the robbery by a customer leaving the store.
 As Patrolman Kirkman entered the store with his gun holstered, the 28-year-old suspect shot him through the head without warning.
 Patrolman Kirkman later died in a hospital.

-The accomplice was arrested shortly after the robbery and refused to cooperate with authorities.
-The suspect fled the scene to his parent's home, where Chief Ellis was mortally wounded while attempting to arrest the suspect and died from his injuries the next day in a hospital.
+The 30-year-old accomplice was arrested shortly after the robbery and refused to cooperate with authorities.
+The suspect fled the scene to his parent's home, where Chief Ellis was mortally wounded while attempting to arrest the suspect and died from his injuries the next day at Alexandria Hospital.

 The accused were moved five days later from the city jail and held in Anderson for fear that a lynching would take place.
 Both suspects were later sentenced to life in prison.

 Chief Ellis was survived by his wife, 3-year-old son, 7-year-old daughter, four brothers, three sisters and parents.